AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 6. List two benefits of modular coding approaches.
 How do these benefits assist in the development of medium-sized applications?
 Martina : Improved Code Readability and Maintenance, Better Re-usability and Testing.
-This will hel developers to quickly understand, find and change needed parts of the code without going through complicated and unorganised code, waisting time.It also supports easier debugging and small improvements.
+This will help developers to quickly understand, find and change needed parts of the code without going through a large, complicated and unorganised code, therefore saving time.
+This process will speed up development, because debugging is easier, you can test each isolated module before implementing and also reduces code duplication.

 ### Submission